Julinium/emarches.com/README.md

 # eMarches.com
-Visit emarches.com to see what it looks like. eMarches.com is a full stack web application to help businesses and individuals succeed in the public procurement market in Morocco.
+Visit emarches.com to see what it looks like. eMarches.com is a full stack web application to help businesses and individuals get the most out of the public procurement market in Morocco.

 # Steps
 01. Pull/download from github.